wp-plugins/adsense-click-fraud-monitoring/readme.txt

 == Changelog ==

+= 1.7 =
+* Fix: eventPrevent not working in IE

 = 1.6 =
-* New: Blocks a comma separated list of specific IP´s including detection of your own IP
+* New: Blocks a list of specific IP´s including detection of your own IP

 = 1.5 =
 * Some fixes to prevent js breaking with some third party themes *
+* Compatible with WP 3.6
+* Minified JS scripts for better performance

-= 1.4 =
+= 1.4=
 * Fix

 = 1.3 =